ifBars/S1API/S1API/docs/quests-system.md

     // Use this to define your initial objectives and POI markers. protected override void OnCreated()
     {
-        base.OnCreated(); // Always call the base method of the parent class.

         // Add an entry (objective) to the quest, optionally with a POI marker.
         // Players will see the 'text' as their current goal, and the POI will guide them.
         AddEntry(